-FBOP Response: As indicated in OIG's analysis of the Bureau's previous status update, the Bureau is in the process of revising Program Statement 5324.08, Suicide Prevention Program, to address the recommendation, and has indicated that these revisions must follow the normal policy development and Union negotiation process.
-Because revisions to Program Statements must follow the normal Bureau development and Union negotiation process, they are subject to change.
-The Bureau will provide further updates as they become available.
+BOP Response: The BOP is in the process of revising Program Statement 5324.08, Suicide Prevention Program, to address the recommendation, and has indicated that these revisions must follow the normal policy development and Union negotiation process.
+Because revisions to

+Program Statements must follow the normal BOP development and Union negotiation process, they are subject to change.
+The BOP will provide further updates as they become available.